profphillips/awssetup/README.md

 Be sure to open some AWS firewall ports to allow RDP from the IP addresses of your students.

 ## addusers.pl
-I run this Perl script as root to setup all of the student accounts.
+I run this Perl script as root to setup all of the student Ubuntu accounts when we are sharing a class server.
 It is easy to get a list of student email addresses separated by commas.
 I feed this into the addusers.pl script and it creates Linux accounts and MySQL accounts for each student.
 Saves me a ton of work.